Table of Contents

 Augmented reality enables customers to visualize a piece of jewelry without the product actually being there.
 Notable luxury giants Tiffany & Co. & Blue Nile have introduced augmented reality to their customers’ retail shopping experience by through their own mobile phone application, powered by Tryon Guru.

-The technology allows for greater engagement through push notifications, in-app deals and the monitoring of customer behaviours.
+The technology allows for greater engagement through push notifications, in-app deals and the monitoring of customer behaviors.
 The augmented reality retail experience will continue to progress as well as mobile technology in general.